 <3 and h8.
-The classics just got a whole lot more interesting. \textcircled{C}^{20}
+The classics just got a whole lot more interesting. \bigcirc 20

 Recipients can thus expect the application of typical SMS language features, such as phonetic and non-phonetic abbreviations, the omission of characters, the absence of orthographical rules, and the use of emoticons and smileys.
-As Peter Holland notes in his chapter on "Forgetting Performance," which was delivered as a plenary lecture at the ESRA Shakespeare Conference in Gdansk, Poland, in 2017, a number of funny jokes emerge, the first one coming at the beginning of the text.21 When Horatio asks Marcellus and Bernardo if they have read an article he posted on www.NorwegianNews.com, Marcellus openly admits that it is "TL;DR" [too long, didn't read] and requests a recap (1.1).22 The acronym TL;DR seems to be symptomatic not only of the origin of the OMG Shakespeare series, but also of contemporary reading original texts in favour of simplified, shortened or paraphrased versions.
-Of course, this is not to say that each adaptation/ appropriation is necessarily simplified-quite the other way around, as some of the aforementioned cross-genre adaptations suggest.
+As Peter Holland notes in his chapter on "Forgetting Performance," which was delivered as a plenary lecture at the ESRA Shakespeare Conference in Gdansk, Poland, in 2017, a number of funny jokes emerge, the first one coming at the beginning of the text.21 When Horatio asks Marcellus and Bernardo if they have read an article he posted on www.NorwegianNews.com, Marcellus openly admits that it is "TL;DR" [too long, didn't read] and requests a recap (1.1).22 The acronym TL;DR seems to be symptomatic not only of the origin of the OMG Shakespeare series, but also of contemporary reading conventions in general, as many readers (not only young ones) are gradually abandoning reading original texts in favour of simplified, shortened or paraphrased versions.
+Of course, this is not to say that each adaptation/appropriation is necessarily simplified-quite the other way around, as some of the aforementioned cross-genre adaptations suggest.